pietrop/json-form-schema-design-pattern/README.md

 <!-- _One liner + link to confluence page_
 _Screenshot of UI - optional_ -->
 A deep dive into the Json Form Schema (Design) Pattern.
 See [storybook](https://pietropassarelli.net/json-form-schema-design-pattern) intro doc for more info.
+This is a learning resource.

 ## Setup